 Seasonal activities in Potlatch State Park

 Bring your water boots and shovel because you will be delighted with the clamming opportunities at Potlatch State Park.
-Access is easy along the 5,700 feet of shoreline along the Hood Canal with the best being near the main parking lot.
+Access is easy along the 5,700 feet of shoreline along the Hood Canal, with the best spot to clam being near the main parking lot.
 You can expect an abundance of clams with manila, butter, and native littlenecks being the most predominant types.
 The best time for you to go clamming is during mid and low tide, so make sure you check the tide tables.
-The season runs from the beginning of April thru the end of August.
+The season runs from the beginning of April through the end of August.

-If you are traveling with children, the interpretive programs at Potlatch State Park are superb to attend.
-In the evening you can gather around a fire circle and listen to interesting facts about the natural and cultural history of the area.
-There are also ranger-led hikes along the nature trails in the park where you can learn more about the wildlife and fauna of the area.
-Your little ones will like completing a few fun games to receive a Junior Ranger badge.
+If you are traveling with children, the interpretive programs at Potlatch State Park are a must to attend.
+In the evening, you can gather around a fire circle and listen to interesting facts about the natural and cultural history of the area.
+There are also ranger-led hikes along the nature trails in the park where you can learn more about the area's wildlife and fauna.
+Your little ones can also enjoy completing a few fun games to receive a Junior Ranger badge.